MSCs-Stem-Cell-Therapy-Inclusion-Body-Myositis

 • TNF inhibitors

-• Abatacept offers selective co-stimulation inhibitor that inhibits binding of CD28 expressed on effector T cells reducing T-cell activations
+• Abatacept offers a selective co-stimulation inhibitor that inhibits the binding of CD28 expressed on effector T cells, reducing T-cell activations.

 • Tocilizumab